|

 absolutely not.
 Only time will tell.

 Am I alone?
-Search Google for
+Search Google and decide for yourself.

 If you don't like how your local phone company treats you, show them you mean